 Recap: Arizona vs. Milwaukee

-David Peralta contributed two hits and a run scored and Didi Gregorius drove in the lone run for the Diamondbacks, who have now dropped seven of their last nine.
+Roger Kieschnick was 2-for-3 with an RBI and a run scored for the Diamondbacks, who have dropped five of their last six games.

 Oops, you haven't selected any newsletters.
 Please check the box next to one or more of our email newsletters and submit again.